yanodincov/foundryvtt-aio-server/readme.md

 * ``FOUNDRY_ADMIN_PASSWORD`` - Administrator password for the Foundry application.
 * ``FOUNDRY_USERNAME`` - Username for your [Foundry](https://foundryvtt.com/) account.
 * ``FOUNDRY_PASSWORD`` - Password for your [Foundry](https://foundryvtt.com/) account.
+* ``FOUNDRY_INIT_CONFIG`` - "Enable auto-fill settings from your [Foundry](https://foundryvtt.com/) account.
+It's recommended for the first run, but after initial use, it's highly recommended to disable the feature, as Foundry settings will reset after each restart.
 * ``NGINX_DOMAIN`` - Domain of the server, e.g., example.com.
 * ``NGINX_DOMAIN_EMAIL`` - Email for registering SSL certificates using Certbot.
 * ``BACKUP_START_HOUR`` - Hour of the day when the project will create and upload backups.